SRIDHAR-BASKARAN/HR-DASHBOARD-SQL-POWERBI/README.md

 # HR-DASHBOARD-MYSQL-POWERBI

-       HR Dashboard is a visual representation of key metrics and data that provide a comprehensive overview of an organization Human Resources performance. it allows HR professionals and decision-makers to monitor and analyze important HR indicators suchus recruitment metrics, employee turnover,development progress and workforce demographics.
+       HR Dashboard is a visual representation of key metrics and data that provide a comprehensive overview of an organization Human Resources performance. it allows HR professionals and decision-makers to monitor and analyze important HR indicators such as recruitment metrics, employee turnover,development progress and workforce demographics.
 The dashboard presents this information in user-friendly format, often through charts, graphs, tables, enabling HR teams to make data-driven decisions and track the effective of their HR strategies.

 Technology Used
  Data Cleaning & Analysing: MYSQL Workbench